sebastianvdn/blog/_posts/2021-01-09-books-are-boring.markdown

 ### Read what you love, until you love to read

-This one might sound logic and sh** but you would be amazed by how much people want to start reading but don't pick the right book.
+This one might sound logic and sh** but you would be amazed by how many people want to start reading but don't pick the right book.

 When I started with my journey on growing as a human being, I got the book [*think and grow rich*](https://amzn.to/3s1IVYV) *by Napoleon Hill*.
 (Thanks sis)
 ![enter image description here](https://lifeskills.ge/wp-content/uploads/2019/08/Think-and-Rich-Rich-1024x512.png)